LiePingWei/find-my-ncs/samples/simple/README.rst

 Button 4:
    Decrements the battery level.
-   Resets the accessory to default factory settings when pressed during the application boot-up.
+   Resets the accessory to default factory settings when pressed during the application boot-up or Find My activation.

 LED 1:
    Indicates that the play sound action is in progress.